m4ttsch/omscs-notes-notes/secure-computer-systems/12-distributed-systems-2.md

 The ISV has a certificate given by a trusted CA. The ISV certificate, CA says $K_\text{ISV} \implies$ ISV.

 The **Intel Attestation Service (IAS)** receives the certificate from ISV and issues a service provider ID (SPID).
+The software in the enclave can now communicate with the service provider.

+The attestation service has a certificate for communication with the service provider.
+The attestation service will use the root seal key to sign its root provisioning key.

-**Root seal key**: When Intel ships a machine they create a root seal key which is made during manufacturing and is not retained by Intel, think of this like $K_M$ that we discussed in the verification of hardware.
+* **Root seal key**: When Intel ships a machine they create a root seal key which is made during manufacturing and is not retained by Intel, think of this like $K_M$ that we discussed in the verification of hardware.

-**Root provisioning key**: The provisioning key signs the certificate that says the root seal key is the key for the processor.
+* **Root provisioning key**: The provisioning key signs the certificate that says the root seal key is the key for the processor.
 The enclave has a certificate of its own.

 **Enclave certificate** comes from the ISV, we must trust the key for the ISV.